-(59) BOTH GOODS AND PEOPLE TRANSPORT BENEFIT FROM EFFICIENT, RESILIENT AND SUSTAINABLE TRANSPORT NETWORKS CONNECTING THE BALTIC SEA REGION WITHIN AND BEYOND BY 2040.
+(58) BOTH GOODS AND PEOPLE TRANSPORT BENEFIT FROM EFFICIENT, RESILIENT AND SUSTAINABLE TRANSPORT NETWORKS CONNECTING THE BALTIC SEA REGION WITHIN AND BEYOND BY 2040.

-- (60) Rail networks form the backbone for the macro-regional physical connectivity.
+- (59) Rail networks form the backbone for the macro-regional physical connectivity.
 They are aligned throughout the Region, upgraded and improved offering efficient, reliable and interoperational connections within regions, across the Baltic Sea Region and beyond.
-This includes night trains and regional cross-border mobility. - (61) (Goods transport) Green transport corridors across the Baltic Sea Region allow for transferring larger cargo volumes from road to rail and sea.
+This includes night trains and regional cross-border mobility. - (60) (Goods transport) Green transport corridors across the Baltic Sea Region allow for transferring larger cargo volumes from road to rail and sea.
 To achieve this, intermodality in goods transport has been improved.
-The improvement of transport services build on upgraded rail infrastructure, e.g. when it comes to electrification, first and last mile transportation, intermodal terminals and double-track lines, as well as on intensified cooperation between transport operators, both across transport modes and countries. - (62) (High-speed) Building on the success of the Rail Baltica, the rail network across the Baltic Sea Region has been improved, including the Helsinki-Tallinn tunnel.
+The improvement of transport services builds on upgraded rail infrastructure and electrification, first and last mile transportation, intermodal terminals and double-track lines, as well as on intensified cooperation between transport operators, both across transport modes and countries. - (61) (High-speed) Building on the success of the Rail Baltica, the rail network across the Baltic Sea Region has been improved, including the Helsinki-Tallinn tunnel.
 It links all major urban areas and many small and medium-sized cities with reliable and efficient highspeed rail services.

-- (63) (Night trains) Efficient, reliable and well-connected night train services, provide sustainable alternatives to air transport within the Baltic Sea Region and to neighbouring areas. - (64) (Regional) Efficient regional transport (e.g., rail and road) connections enhance crossborder mobility, as well as mobility within regions, serving labour market policies and local and domestic tourism.
+- (62) (Night trains) Efficient, reliable and well-connected night train services, provide sustainable alternatives to air transport within the Baltic Sea Region and to neighbouring areas. - (63) (Regional) Efficient regional transport (e.g., rail and road) connections enhance crossborder mobility, as well as mobility within regions, serving labour market policies and local and domestic tourism.

-(65) Sustainable Baltic train network
+(64) Sustainable Baltic train network